Oswaldo Cabrera Preview, Player Props: Yankees vs. Tigers

 Oswaldo Cabrera At The Plate

-- Cabrera is hitting .206 with eight doubles, four home runs and 16 walks.
+- Cabrera has eight doubles, four home runs and 17 walks while batting .212.

-- Cabrera has picked up a hit in 44.3% of his 70 games this year, with at least two hits in 12.9% of them.
+- Cabrera has picked up a hit in 45.1% of his 71 games this year, with multiple hits in 14.1% of those games.

-- He has homered in four games this year (5.7%), leaving the park in 1.7% of his chances at the plate.
+- He has gone deep in 5.6% of his games this year, and 1.7% of his trips to the plate.

-- Cabrera has an RBI in 17 of 70 games this season, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- Cabrera has driven in a run in 18 games this season (25.4%), including five games with more than one RBI (7.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.